Skip to content

 Choose the integrations tab:

-Select the AWS option from the drop down, choose your integration, and select whether it should be used for read, write or both read and write phases:
+Click Attach cloud integration button, then select the AWS option, choose your integration, and select whether it should be used for read, write or both read and write phases:

 You can attach an AWS integration as read, write or read-write, and you can attach at most two integrations to any single stack.
 Read indicates that this integration will be used during read phases of runs (for example, plans), and Write indicates that this integration will be used during write phases of runs (for example, applies).